- Treatment Options

 Brachytherapy for prostate cancer

-In addition, recent studies show brachytherapy is effective as an end-of-treatment “boost” for patients with high-risk diseases.
+Recent studies also show brachytherapy is effective as an end-of-treatment “boost” for patients with high-risk diseases.
 This boost follows external beam radiation therapy and decreases the risk of the disease progressing.

 After treatment, patients may experience temporary urinary side effects.
 These include burning, frequent urination, urgent urination and a weak stream.
 They are managed with medication and typically go away a few months after treatment.